A version of this story originally ran in May 2021.

-If it didn't really happen, you'd assume it's fiction.
+If you didn't know it really happened, you'd assume it's fiction.
 It feels more like a novel or a movie, like some kind of tragicomedy from the Coen Brothers about a simple man who got in over his head and couldn't get ahead no matter what.
 That's how best to describe Benny Kauff's life and baseball career.

 Bad luck, the first: The Rookie